 After all, you're asking a lot of them — but rightfully so.
 Follow these easy steps to get your footwear back in shape.

-Step One: Stuff
+Step #1: Stuff Your Boots

 Soaked shoes can lose their shape easily.
 The excess moisture makes the leather more pliable and more prone to warping.
 The best solution is to stuff your shoes with cedar shoe trees as they maintain the shoe’s shape while absorbing excess moisture and fending off offensive odors.
 If you’re treeless, the next best thing is newspaper.